elo-enterprises/k8s-tools/README.md

 ```

+Amongst other things, the section above is using a streaming version of the `k8s.shell/<namespace>/<pod>/pipe` (we'll get to an interative version in later secitons).

+You can use this to assert things about the application pods you've deployed (basically a smoke test).
+It's also useful for quick and easy checks that cover aspects of cluster internal networking, dns, etc.

 Running `make test` looks like this:

 <img src="img/e2e-test.gif">

 ----------------------------------------------

+### Debugging

 The tests are not a bad start for exercising the cluster.
-Since we blocked on pods or whole-namespacing being ready, we know that nothing is stuck in crash loop or container-pull.
-We know that there were not errors with the helm charts, and that we can communicate with test-harness pods.
+Since we blocked on pods or whole-namespaces being ready, we know that nothing is stuck in crash loop or container-pull.
+We also know that there were not errors with the helm charts, and that we can communicate with test-harness pods.

 What if you want to inspect or interact with things though?
 The next block of target definitions provides a few aliases to help with this.